in

 • Avoid touching the stems of seedlings when transplanting.
 Use a small spoon to lift and move seedlings.
 Try not to disturb rootballs; transfer seedlings with as much starter planting mix as possible.

-• If damping-off is in a garden bed, remove infected plants immediately.
+• If the damping-off is in a garden bed, remove infected plants immediately.
 Heat horticultural sand and sprinkle between seedlings to help prevent the spread of the fungus.

 More articles on plant diseases at Diseases Category.